 - Informs the defendant that he or she has the right to an attorney

 - Asks the defendant if he or she is pleading “not guilty,” “guilty,” or “no contest”

 - Sets bail and any conditions of bail

-- Announces dates of future proceedings in the case (e.g. preliminary hearing, pre-trial motions, and trial)
+- Provides dates of proceedings in the future

-If the defendant is facing a misdemeanor charge, the judge asks a representative of the state (prosecutor) if there is a “risk of jail.”
-If there is such a risk, the judge explains to the defendant the right to have counsel appointed.
-If there is no risk of jail for a misdemeanor crime, a defendant who cannot afford counsel is not entitled to a court-appointed lawyer.
-For a felony charge, on the other hand, anyone who cannot afford counsel has the right to have counsel appointed.
+If the defendant is facing a misdemeanor charge, the judge asks a prosecutor if there is a possibility that the defendant will serve jail time.
+If the answer is "yes", the judge informs the defendant has the right to legal representation If there is no possibility of jail time, a defendant is not entitled to a public defender.
+On the other hand, defendants facing felony charges have the right to a lawyer.

 How Should I Plead?

 Once the court has advised the defendant of the charges against him or her, the judge will ask how he or she pleads to those charges—not guilty, guilty, or no contest.